 Most of the proposed townhouses, which are in the R-55 Zone, do not exceed the 35-foot height limit from slab to roof, and none exceed the 45-foot height limit.
 However, per these standards, not all of the proposed townhouses meet these requirements when height is measured from the front street side of the building to the highest main roof ridgeline or parapet.
-Due to the site layout, topography, and stormwater issues, 18 units do not front a street directly and so most are higher than 35 feet relative to the closest street.
+Due to the site layout, topography, and stormwater issues, 18 units do not front a street directly and so most are higher than 35 feet, relative to the closest street.
 Given the fact that these lots are located interior to the site, this alternate standard will benefit the development and will not substantially impair implementation of the sector plan.
-Staff recommends approval of these amendments.
+The Planning Board approves of these amendments.

 - 9. Conceptual Site Plan CSP-18002: The District Council approved remanded CSP-18002 on October 17, 2022, with three conditions.
 The conditions that are relevant to the review of this DSP are discussed as follows: - 2.
-At the time of Detailed Site Plan, as required in PGCC § 27-548.26, Applicant shall: - a.
+At the time of Detailed Site Plan, as required in PGCC § 27-548.26, Applicant shall:

+a.
 Provide evidence that impact to the floodplain has been approved by the authority having jurisdiction.

-In a letter dated September 27, 2018 (Hajazi to Freiland), the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) approved a floodplain waiver for this subject site.
+In a letter dated September 27, 2018 (Hajazi to Freiland), the Prince George's b.
+Provide sidewalks on both sides of all internal streets, excluding alleys, as appropriate.

+County Department of Permitting, Inspections and Enforcement (DPIE) approved a floodplain waiver for this subject site.
 The DSP satisfies this condition.